PDBeurope/pdbecif/README.md

 python dictionaries and so mmCIF categories and items are accessed using 'dot' notation.
 There are also convenience methods for searching rows in categories where items have a particular value.

-The documentation on how to use the toolkit can be found [here](https://pdbeurope.github.io/pdbecif/).